silverrowan/PluralLogging/Direction/ImplementationPlan.md

 ### Step 2 — Database Layer
 - **`db/database.ts`**: Open DB, run CREATE TABLE for `members` and `sessions`.
-  - Seed a default "Unknown" member (UID: "uid_unknown", grey color #9E9E9E) on first launch.
+  - Seed a default "Unknown" member (name as the string "unknown" grey color #9E9E9E) on first launch.
   - Secret member ID: treated as any other member, hidden from UI until user adds their own members.
 - **`db/memberQueries.ts`**:
   - `getAll()` — all non-archived members (includes secret Unknown with proper ID handling)